GridGain-Demos/spring-data-training/README.md

       }
       ```

-  3. Start the Spring Boot application and the `ServerNodeStartupClass` application, and confirm the client node can
+  3. Start the Spring Boot application and the `ServerNodeStartup` application, and confirm the client node can
   connect to the server.

 ## 5. Load World Database

-  1. Open the `world.sql` script in the project's `config` folder and add the `VALUE_TYPE` property to the `CREATE TABLE Country` statement:
+  1. Open the `world.sql` script in the project's `config` folder and add the `VALUE_TYPE` property to the `CREATE TABLE Country` statement.
+     Be sure to add it inside the "s in the WITH statement and to use a comma to separate the values in the string.

       ```sql
       VALUE_TYPE=com.gridgain.training.spring.model.Country
       ```

-  2. Add the following `VALUE_TYPE` property to the `CREATE TABLE City` statement
+      The resulting line should look like this:

       ```sql
+      ) WITH "template=partitioned, backups=1, CACHE_NAME=Country,VALUE_TYPE=com.gridgain.training.spring.model.Country";
+      ```

+  2. Add the following `VALUE_TYPE` property to the `CREATE TABLE City` statement.
+Again, do this within the "s and use a comma to separate the values.

+      ```sql
       VALUE_TYPE=com.gridgain.training.spring.model.City
       ```

-  3. Add the following `KEY_TYPE` property to the `CREATE TABLE City` statement
+  3. Add the following `KEY_TYPE` property to the `CREATE TABLE City` statement.
+Once again, do this within the "s and use a comma to separate the values.

       ```sql
       KEY_TYPE=com.gridgain.training.spring.model.CityKey
+      ```

+     The resulting line should look like this:
+     ```sql
+     ) WITH "template=partitioned, backups=1, affinityKey=CountryCode, CACHE_NAME=City,VALUE_TYPE=com.gridgain.training.spring.model.City,KEY_TYPE=com.gridgain.training.spring.model.CityKey";
      ```
   4. Build a shaded package for the app:
       ```shell script
       mvn clean package -DskipTests=true